Helping young people to further learning, training and employment

 - Getting It Right For Every Child (GIRFEC) Practice Model is used to identify strengths and needs to plan for post-16 transition earlier and more efficiently.

-- Learning and training routes suit each individual and enables progression onto sustained employment.
+- Learning and training routes suit each individual and enable progression onto sustained employment.

 - Learning is matches local, regional and national labour markets and contributes to local economic development.